-If any scratches are found, replace the spacer to avoid impaired clutch action.
+If any scrathes are found, replace it so it will not impair clutch action.

 F. Checking the Primary Gear Retaining Collar (Spacer)

 Place the primary gear retaining collar around the main axle and again check it for radial play.
 If play exists (allowable clearance is between $0.020 \sim 0.062$ mm.), replace the gear retaining collar.